Dental Implant Placement & Restoration

 Also, if you have a pair of complete dentures on top and/or bottom, implants can be used to better retain the dentures in your mouth.
 No more floppy dentures when you eat or talk.
 With multiple implants, the dentures can be stable!
 Many of the foods that were hard to eat previously become enjoyable once again!

-Come in and let our team of professionals answer your questions and help you determine the best course of treatment for you!
+Come in and let our team of professional dental care specialists answer your questions and help you determine the best course of treatment for you!